 FLSA restrictions on employee salary deductions

 In addition to California laws regulating deductions of employee’s pay, the FLSA has enforced its own restrictions on employee wage deductions.
-In order for employee pay deductions to be lawful, the employee must be exempt from the FLSA minimum wage and overtime pay requirements.
+In order for employees to pay deductions to be lawful, the employee must be exempt from the FLSA minimum wage and overtime pay requirements.

 Employers in California can lawfully deduct from an employee’s salary in the following situations: